 - Clockwise automatically syncs your team’s availability and OOO schedules to a shared calendar

 There’s no easier way to protect your Focus Time than using Clockwise.
-Our Autopilot feature automatically opens up blocks of Focus Time by moving your meetings to more optimal times for you and all attendees.
+Our flexible meetings feature automatically opens up blocks of Focus Time by moving your meetings to more optimal times for you and all attendees.
 Having Focus Time scheduled on your calendar helps protect it from being scheduled over.
 We also streamline scheduling by suggesting ideal times to meet.
 And we automatically resolve conflicts and manage time zones so you spend less time manually scheduling and rescheduling.

 The color coding feature automatically assigns a color to calendar events based on their category, so you can batch your tasks without having to create and maintain separate calendars.